+Manual leveling can be done at the main Lippert Control Panel inside the pass through basement storage.
 To quickly level the trailer manually, cycle the control panel to MANUAL mode.
-Press and hold the FRONT button to extend the front landing gear.
-Let go of the button when the trailer is level front-to-rear.
-Then press and hold the REAR button until the rear and center jacks just slightly lift the frame.
+Follow screen directions to extend the front landing gear.
+Stop when the trailer is level front-to-rear.
+Then extend the rear and center jacks just slightly lift the frame.
 Because the trailer will already be level front-to-rear, you need only take a little weight off the tires.
 The trailer will then be primarily supported by the landing jacks.
-Finally, press the LEFT or RIGHT Arrow button to level side-to-side.
-The control panel will show a blinking LED to indicate which button to press.
-The display will show how level the trailer is as one side extends.
+Finally, use the on-screen controls to level side-to-side.
+The control panel will show a blinking segment of a circle on the right side of the screen to indicate what needs to be done.